zalando/skipper/docs/kubernetes/ingress-backends.md

 ## Kubernetes Race Condition problem

-As described in [#652](https://github.com/zalando/skipper/issues/652), there is a problem that exists in kubernetes, while terminating Pods.
+As described in [#652](https://github.com/zalando/skipper/issues/652), there is a problem that exists in Kubernetes, while terminating Pods.
 Terminating Pods could be graceful, but the nature of distributed environments will show failures, because not all components in the distributed system changed already their state.
-When a Pod terminates, the controller-manager has to update the `endpoints` of the kubernetes `service`.
-Additionally skipper has to get this endpoints list.
+When a Pod terminates, the controller-manager has to update the `endpoints` of the Kubernetes `service`.
+Additionally Skipper has to get this endpoints list.
 Skipper polls the kube-apiserver every `-source-poll-timeout=<ms>`, which defaults to 3000.
 Reducing this interval or implementing watch will only reduce the